Which place is cheaper, Nashville or Columbia?

 Both Nashville and Columbia are popular destinations to visit in the spring with plenty of activities.
 Also, many travelers come to Nashville for the activities around the city.

 In April, Columbia is generally around the same temperature as Nashville.
-Temperatures in Columbia average around 64°F (18°C), and Nashville stays around 62°F (16°C).
+Daily temperatures in Columbia average around 64°F (18°C), and Nashville fluctuates around 62°F (16°C).

 It's quite sunny in Nashville.
 The sun comes out a lot this time of the year in Columbia.
 Columbia usually receives more sunshine than Nashville during spring.
 Columbia gets 273 hours of sunny skies, while Nashville receives 234 hours of full sun in the spring.